 7.6.
 New Releases of Existing Products.
-Company acknowledges and agrees that Workspot may from time to time release new versions of or changes to Online Product Services and that IaaS Providers may release new versions of or changes to a Utilized IaaS.
+Company acknowledges and agrees that Workspot may from time-to-time release new versions of or changes to Workspot Cloud Services and that IaaS Providers may release new versions of or changes to a Utilized IaaS.
 In addition, Company acknowledges that Workspot may, at any time, modify, remove, replace, or add new features or functionality with respect to the Workspot Cloud Services made generally available to Workspot customers.

 Section 8.
 Confidentiality; Privacy; Company Data